openstates/documentation/bulk/legacy-json.rst

 Legacy JSON Data
 ================

-The data contained in these downloads is in roughly the same format as that obtained via the legacy :ref:`v1`.
-(Refer to those docs for specifics on file formats.)
+The data contained in these downloads is in roughly the same format as that obtained via the legacy API v1.

 These downloads are not intended as a replacement for using the API. behind the current data.
 This makes them useful for general research